autotaker/kyopro/README.md

 $ cabal v2-install exe:kyopro
 ```

 Build may take more than 5 minutes.
-Please bee patient.
+Please be patient.

 # How to use it